WAdama/nas_hb_status/README.md

 ```
 TASKS=("Backup - No1" "Backup - No2" "Backup - No3")
 ```
-This script will set default values for limits in the *Time passed* channel:
+This script will set default values for limits in *Last backup* channel:

 Upper warning limit: 36 h (129600 s)

 Upper error limit: 60 h (216000 s)

+and *Last integrity check*:

+Upper warning limit: 7 d 1 h (608400 s)

+Upper error limit: 8 d 1h (694800 s)

+**Hint:** If you created your sensor with an earlier version please create it new when you use the actual version.
+I've changed the name for channel *Time passed* to *Last backup*

 ![Screenshot1](https://github.com/WAdama/nas_hb_status/blob/master/images/nas_hb_status_sensor.png)